tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/任务接口/媒体处理/查询媒体处理任务/DescribeMediaJobs_intl_en.md

 >?
 > - Authorization: Auth String (for more information, see [Request Signature](https://intl.cloud.tencent.com/document/product/436/7778)).
-> - When this feature is used by a sub-account, relevant permissions must be granted as instructed in [Authorization Granularity Details](https://intl.cloud.tencent.com/document/product/1045/49896).
+> - When this feature is used by a sub-account, relevant permissions must be granted.
+For more information, see [Authorization Granularity Details](https://intl.cloud.tencent.com/document/product/1045/49896).
 >

 #### Request parameters

-The parameters are as described below:
+The nodes are as described below:

 | Node Name (Keyword) | Parent Node | Description | Type | Required |
 | :----------------- | :----- | :----------------------------------------------------------- | :------ | :------- |